agarzola/symdeps/README.md

 examples above would result in a symlink at:
 `project_root/public/js/vendor/library`.

+### Using hard links
+Depending on your workflow, you might want to use hard links instead of symbolic links.
+This is particularly useful if your deployment process does not install dependencies on the remote (you might push a built artifact, for example), or if you want to track front-end dependencies in version control but don’t want to track everything in `node_modules`.
+You can make `symdeps` create hard links by setting `"hard": true` in your `package.json`’s symdeps config, or by using the `--hard` flag from the command line.

 ### Roadmap
-- **Create hard copies instead of symbolic links.** The ability to indicate that you want hard copies instead of symbolic links one of two ways: passing a `--hard-copy` flag to the command or setting `"hard-copy": true` in your `symdeps` config.
-If either one of these is set, dependencies should be copied instead of linked.
 - **Create relative links.** The ability to generate symbolic links whose target paths are relative to the location of the link instead of absolute.
 This is useful in the creation of deployment artifacts or when otherwise moving the